Ops-Team-Leverege/Mustard/replit.md

   - Replaces basic Select in ProductInsightsTable and QATable edit dialogs
   - Maintains selection state when re-selecting current option
   - Search functionality for quick category lookup
+  - "NEW" filter option moved to top of category filter dropdown for visibility

 ### Company-Based Navigation
 - **Company Pages**: Dedicated pages for viewing company-specific data